tillgrallert/tillgrallert.github.io-old/_posts/2017-02-22-plain-text.md

 ### 1. composition / authoring

 To avoid overtly complex software and proprietary formats, form and content must be separated.
-Structural / semantic information as well as metadata must be embedded in the text itself in order to be inseparable.
-We suggest using plain text with rudimentary structural markup following the conventions of MarkDown and a short block of metadata written in Yaml as the format of choice.
+Structural / semantic <!-- (e.g. header, list, block quote) --> and representational <!-- (e.g. bold, italics) --> information as well as metadata must be embedded in the text itself in order to be inseparable.
+We suggest using plain text with rudimentary markup following the conventions of MarkDown and a short block of metadata written in Yaml as the format of choice.

 - *Format*: plain text.
 At their core, all files are simple strings of letters.
 In the case of plain text files (`TXT`), this string of letters happens to be human readable.
 Plain text has been with us since the early days of computing and `TXT` files could be viewed and edited with 1980s hard- and software.
 We can therefore assume that this basic format will remain accessible for the years to come.
 - *Syntax*: [MarkDown](http://daringfireball.net/projects/markdown/syntax) and its derivatives provide a simple but formal way of providing structural (headings, lists, notes, block quotes etc.) and formating (italics, bold) information that is both human and machine readable.
 Think of it as the old way of underlining a line of text on a type-writer to indicate a heading.[^4]